 To date I have earned zero from Amazon Associate but then again I have not done anything to promote my web site in that way either and I would still say better in it than not as you never know.
 As an update Amazon terminated my associate account due to low sales volume ….
 I think they were being polite as it was actually no sales volume ….
 It seems they will terminate an associate account after three months if it is inactive.
 I will try again at some later date if the amount of traffic to my site is encouraging enough.

 If you have loads of time you may want versions of your website in multiple languages as we are after all much more global than we have ever been.
 The problem is getting people to your site, so if you can solve that marketing problem then you may just succeed in squeezing that lemon a bit more.

-OK there you have it, nine different things to consider doing to increase your earnings.
-If you know of any other please let me know and I will add them to this page, as well as make use of naturally!
+OK there you have it, ten different things to consider doing to increase your earnings.
+If you know of any other please let me know and I will add them to this page, as well as make use of them naturally!

 As you can see the above can mount to quite a bit of work and where publishers can help is by providing a list of all publications against their individual ISBN for the illustrator, author, etc. to use to register with PLR, ALCS, DACS etc.

 The downside is the amount of time it takes to do all of the above.
 It is not difficult it is just laborious.
 Luckily my husband (now working with me as my PA and managing my website) did it for me.
-I was too busy doing arty farty stuff and focusing my core business.
-For more on how to create a list of all your books click Create an Asset Register.
+I was too busy doing arty farty stuff and focusing on my core business.